tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 ### The Task: How do I?

-Here's a couples rules I try to follow:
+Here's a few rules I try to follow:

 * Implement an instance method called `execute` (`call` is also a popular choice, but I don't use it because it makes me think of `block.call`)
 * You only get one `execute` method (if you need another, make another command)